Oasis Hummingbird Rhodopis vesper

 Chilean name: Picaflor del norte

 The Oasis Hummingbird is distributed west of the Andes in Peru and the extreme north of Chile.
+See the distribution map at xeno-canto.
 It is found in oases, gardens and dry grasslands.

 Oasis Hummingbird, Azapa Valley, Chile, February 2007 - click for larger image